 This string includes both the questions and how to lay out the answers in the note.
 There are several possible question types:

-• You can have multiple questions on a line by separating them with || (with or without extra spaces) in the settings string.
-The answers will also be placed on the one line, but with the || removed, and with a space separating them.
+\n characters.|| (with or without extra spaces) in the settings string.
+The answers will also be placed on the one line, but with the || removed, and with a space separating them.-(thoughts) <string>.
+This will just output the entered text.
+(The identifier is there to work out which question the user currently is on.) ???A comma-separated list of possible moods to select from.
+They don't have to have emoji, but I rather like them.

 The following reviewQuestions string: